shycopney44/W_S5M1_Project/README.md

 </div>
 ```

-Some of the quotes have a `null` date because it is unknown.
+Some quotes have a `null` date because it is unknown.
 In such cases, the div containing the author should be in the following format:

 ```html
 <!-- the name will change depending on the quote -->